nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Delete a Task feature

-The implementation of the deleting a Task feature is facilitated by the DeleteTaskCommand, which extends from the Command abstract class.
+The implementation of the delete a Task feature is facilitated by the DeleteTaskCommand, which extends from the Command abstract class.

 It is also enabled by the following Parser class:
 * `DeleteTaskCommandParser`

-The above mentioned Parser class inherits from the `#parse method` from the Parser interface.
+The above mentioned Parser class inherits the `#parse method` from the Parser interface.

 * `DeleteTaskCommandParser#parse` - checks if the arguments passed to the current DeleteTaskCommand is valid.
   If the arguments are valid, it creates a DeleteTaskCommand instance.